-As you may have heard if you live in the UK or are mad enough to stream the programme from abroad, both IT recruiter James White and confectionery store-owner Sarah Lynn won Lord Sugar‘s BBC investment last year, so The Apprentice eventually got two winners for the first time in history.
+This year, IT recruiter James White and confectionery store-owner Sarah Lynn won both Lord Sugar‘s BBC investment last year, so The Apprentice eventually had two winners for the first time in history.

 Hey James, congratulations on winning.